-Through a collaborative partnership with local First Nations communities the hospital has an Indigenous Patient Navigator to enhance the care experience of Indigenous patients and families.
+Through a collaborative partnership with local First Nations communities, the hospital has implemented Indigenous Navigation Services to enhance the care experience of Indigenous patients and families.

-The Indigenous Patient Navigator assists Indigenous patients, families and caregivers in moving through the hospital system and back to the community in a culturally safe and relevant manner.
-The position of Indigenous Patient Navigator was developed in partnership with members from the three local First Nations – Aamjiwnaang First Nation (Chippewas of Sarnia), Bkejwanong (Walpole Island First Nation) and the Chippewas of Kettle and Stony Point First Nation – and other participants on the regional Indigenous Health Planning Committee.
+The Indigenous Navigation Services Team assists Indigenous patients, families and caregivers in moving through the hospital system and back to the community in a culturally safe and relevant manner.
+The roles of Indigenous Patient Navigator, Indigenous Transition Navigator, and Indigenous Substance Use Care Partner were developed in partnership with members from the three local First Nations – Aamjiwnaang First Nation (Chippewas of Sarnia), Bkejwanong (Walpole Island First Nation) and the Chippewas of Kettle and Stony Point First Nation – and other participants on the regional Indigenous Health Planning Committee.

-The Navigator works with healthcare providers in the hospital and community to ensure Indigenous patients and families:
+The Indigenous Navigation Services Team works with healthcare providers in the hospital and community to ensure Indigenous patients and families:

 - Are treated with dignity and respect.